yoshitsugu/cert-countdown/README.md

 $ cert-countdown github.com
 188
 ```
-In this case 188 days left before expire.
+In this case 188 days left before expiration.